couetilc/take-home-interview_Jan-2023_apple/README.md

 	Rails->>User: Return forecast page
 ```

-The user will see two pages: the address input page, containing a form with a text input and submit button, and the forecast page, summarizing the weather information in a simple stacked layout that provides a link back to the address input page and indicates whether the forecast is cached.
+The user will see two pages: the address input page, containing a form with a
+text input and submit button, and the forecast page, summarizing the weather
+information in a simple stacked layout that provides a link back to the address
+input page and indicates whether the forecast is cached.

-We'll put our infrastructure together using Docker, for ease of use and so our interviewers can quickly get it running locally.
-We will need a Rails app, a PostgreSQL database, and Redis instance.
+We'll put our infrastructure together using Docker, for ease of use and so our
+interviewers can quickly get it running locally.
+We will need a Rails app, a
+PostgreSQL database, and Redis instance.
 I'll proxy requests with Caddy.
+I will
-I will store commands for project development and maintenance in an executable file "cli" at the root of the repo.
+store commands for project development and maintenance in an executable file
+"cli" at the root of the repo.

 TODO: index page that presents zip code input form to user
+TODO: handle form submission
+TODO: handle caching requirement
+TODO: improve error messages for input validation, etc.
+TODO: can I write integration tests that verify the prompt requirements?
+TODO: make everything pretty

 ## Future Improvements